Eragoo/rmq-lab/rmq.spring.publisher/outbox-rmq-publishing-guide.md

 #outbox #rabbitmq #microservices #performance

-## The Journey: Why I Started Investigating Outbox Publishing
+## Why Outbox Publishing?

 The database side of the outbox pattern has been excellently covered by [@msdousti](https://dev.to/msdousti/postgresql-outbox-pattern-revamped-part-1-3lai).
 But what about the publishing side?

-My investigation started when a seemingly robust outbox implementation in production began causing incidents under high load.
+My investigation started when a seemingly robust outbox implementation began causing incidents under high load.
 The system worked flawlessly during development and low-traffic periods, but when traffic spiked, we experienced:

 - **Memory exhaustion** from improper channel management
 - **Publishing delays** that created growing backlogs

 What you also might experience:
-- **Lost messages** during broker connection issues
+- **Lost messages** due to different reasons
 - **Complete system freezes** when RabbitMQ publishing became a bottleneck

-These production incidents taught me that **the publishing strategy is just as critical as the database design** in the outbox pattern.
+These incidents taught me that **the publishing is just as critical as the database design** in the outbox pattern.
 A poor publishing implementation can negate all the reliability benefits of the outbox approach.

-This post shares the lessons learned and presents two production-tested strategies for reliable, high-performance outbox message publishing.
+This post shares the lessons learned and presents a few strategies for reliable, high-performance outbox message publishing.

-## Understanding the Outbox Pattern: Table + Scheduled Publishing
+## Outbox: Table + Scheduled Publishing

-Before diving into publishing strategies, let's clarify what we mean by the outbox pattern and why we focus on the scheduled publishing approach.
+Before diving into publishing strategies, let's clarify what I mean by the outbox pattern and why we focus on the scheduled publishing approach.

 ### What is the Outbox Pattern?